 - Dessert wine (port) – Dry or sweet, intense flavor

-Each variety works well with certain cuisines, depending on the main taste that the dishes feature.
+Each variety works with certain cuisines, depending on the main taste that the dishes feature.
 It’s more than just saying that red wine goes with meat, while white is best with fish.
-The basic rule is that wine must be able to complement the flavors of the food you’ll be drinking it with, provide balance, and not be too overpowering.
+The basic rule is that wine must complement the flavors of the food you’ll be drinking it with, provide balance, and not be too overpowering.

 While Filipinos would mostly reach for beer, cocktails or local spirits, the wine of choice is usually full-bodied red wine as our taste buds are used to bold flavors that something like a cabernet sauvignon can offer.